babinyurii/recan/README.md

 # recan
 `recan` is a Python package to test nucleotide sequences for recombination events using distance plots.
-It is intended to be used in the Jupyter notebook.
-It generates the distance plots similar to that created by RAT[1] and Simplot[2].
+This method has been previously implemented in desktop software tools: RAT[1], Simplot[2] and RDP4 [8].

 ## Requirements
 To use `recan`, you will need: